 Bluebell flowers are dainty bulbous perennials that provide a profusion of color ranging from deep purple to pinks, whites and blues from April to mid May.
-Although some confusion may arrive from various English and Latin names, most bluebells are also known as wood hyacinths.
+Although some confusion may occur from various English and Latin names, most bluebells are also known as wood hyacinths.

 English and Spanish Bluebells